Skip to Main Content

 • ensure all contents of the syringe are given

-Alternatively, the tablet may be mixed with 5 to 10mL of water in small glass or medicine cup and stirred well.
+Alternatively, the tablet may be mixed with 5 to 10mL of water in a small glass or medicine cup and stirred well.

 Masking the taste